-Instructions: First do Problems 0.1 and 0.2, then pick one of Problems 1-3 to solve; finally, complete Problem 4, which is a short survey.
-Your solutions are to be written up in latex and submitted as a pdf-file with a filename of the form SurnamePset3.pdf via e-mail to drew@math.mit.edu by 11:59 p.m. on the date due.
+Instructions: First do Problems 1 and 2, then pick one of Problems 3-5 to solve; finally, complete Problem 6, which is a short survey.
+Your solutions are to be written up in latex and submitted as a pdf-file with a filename of the form SurnamePset3.pdf via e-mail to drew@math.mit.edu by noon on the date due.